leonardocerliani/GUTS_fmri_preproc/TUT/06_MRIcroGL_Scripting/README.md

 In the repo I present the results only for the Yeo7 atlas and only for the last procedure below (3.
 Create all the ROIs at once).
 You can use the other two atlases (AT and Yeo17) to experiment, or also your own.
-The only important thing is that regions in the nii.gz should be encoded as numbers (what else...?) and that the nii.gz be FLOAT32 for fsl2ascii to work.
+The only important thing is that regions in the nii.gz should be encoded as integer numbers  and that the nii.gz be FLOAT32 for fsl2ascii to work.